easafe/purescript-flame/docs/index.md

 ## Simple, fast & type safe web applications

-Flame is a PureScript frontend framework inspired by [purescript-hedwig](https://github.com/utkarshkukreti/purescript-hedwig) and Elm with focus on simplicity and performance.
+Flame is a PureScript frontend framework inspired by the Elm architecture with focus on simplicity and performance.
 Featuring:

 * Different strategies for state updating -- see [Handling events](events)